jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 * **Enable chunked uploads** – Breaks large files into smaller chunks for reliable transfers and resumable uploads.
 * **Chunk size** – Defines the size of each upload chunk.
 * **Use Volume Shadow Copy** – Allows uploading files that are in use by temporarily copying them.
+    * **Threshold file size (MB)** – Chunked uploading only applies to files larger than this size; a value of 0 means all files will be split into chunks.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Client Settings Manager`` > ``Mapped Drive Control (Part 1)``